 As with use of devices, access to the internet is controlled by school and varying levels of supervision and access are administered by RM Education.

-The AUP is signed at each autumn parents' evening and acts as a reminder of the rules and regulations required for school use of the internet.
-Parents are required to sign the home-school agreement prior to pupils being granted internet access at school.
+The AUP is given to parents at each autumn parents' evening and acts as a reminder of the rules and regulations required for school use of the internet.